Blackbox Dataset Inference for LLM: Evaluation

 \subsection{Experimental Setup}

-\textbf{Target Datasets:} To evaluate the performance of our method, we collect victim datasets from Hugging Face following several criteria. \ding{192} The datasets are frequently downloaded and used by the public, offering representativeness. \ding{193} The datasets are formatted as input-output pairs such that our method can be applied without further subjective data processing. \ding{194} The datasets have been used in training a group of publicly released models.
-This enables us to collect member models in the wild and, thus, assess our method in realistic settings.
-After broad searching, we identify four target datasets, including databricks-dolly-15k, alpaca, SlimOrca, and OpenHermes-2.5.
+\textbf{Target Datasets:} To evaluate the performance of our method, we collect four victim datasets from Hugging Face, including databricks-dolly-15k, alpaca, SlimOrca, and OpenHermes-2.5.
 As summarized in~\autoref{tab:dataset}, they have different owners and sizes.
 Due to the intensive amount of experiments and limited GPU budget, we randomly sample 50,000 data points for our evaluation if the dataset is larger than that.

 \textbf{Suspect Models:} We prioritize suspect models from the wild to better mirror the reality.
-Datasets released on Hugging Face comes with a card showing the list of public models trained or fine-tuned on them (e.g.,~\cite{Databricks_dataset}).
-Based on that, we identify 10 member models that can properly follow instructions for each target dataset, and we call them \textit{wild} member models.
+Datasets released on Hugging Face comes with a card showing the list of public models fine-tuned on them (e.g.,~\cite{Databricks_dataset}).
+Based on that, we identify 10 member models called \textit{Hugging Face} member models.
 Similarly, we collect models released on Hugging Face but not included in a dataset's card to work as non-member models.
 Non-member models are more prevalent and we identify 20 of them for each target dataset.
-Besides checking their capability of following instructions, we also ensure they can understand English corpora.
 Details of the member and non-member models are summarized in~\autoref{tab:app:models}.